 \section{Understanding the Learning Performance}

-In this section, we analyze how the environmental and system parameters as well as the inductive biases of DNNs affect the learning performance of precoding by resorting to statistical learning theory.
-To help understand, we consider a widely-investigated precoding problem whose solution is with a well-known structure, to analyze in which scenarios a precoding policy is harder to learn.
+In this section, we analyze how the environment and system parameters as well as the inductive biases affect the approximation error and estimation error of learning precoding policy with DNNs.

+According to approximation theory \cite{devore2021neural}, the approximation error of a DNN depends on the smoothness of a target function to be learned (i.e., a policy) as well as the expressive capability of the DNN.
+According to statistical learning theory, the estimation error of a DNN depends on its hypothesis space as well as the number of training samples \cite{anthony1999neural}.

+To analyze in which scenarios a precoding policy is non-smooth, which is harder to be learned by any DNN, we consider a widely-investigated precoding problem whose solution is with a well-known structure.
 Based on the update equations in matrix form, we derive the inductive biases and the estimation error bounds of the EdgeGNN and CNNs.